Table of Contents

 Book II-III: Different Forms of Government

-Book IV-VII: Factors Influencing Laws
+Book IV-VII: Influencing Factors in Laws

 Book VIII-XI: Political Liberty and the Separation of Powers

-Book XII-XIV: The Influence of Commerce
+Book XII-XIV: The Effects of Commerce

 Book XVII-XIX: The Role of Religion